simon-euchner/calendar/README.txt

-    inc.d     : Include directory where C headers are stored obj.d     : Directory holding object code generated during compilation. bin.d     : Directory where the main executable named *calendar* is saved. txt.d     : Directory saving notes written by the user in form of text files.
+    inc.d     : Include directory where C headers are stored obj.d     : Directory holding object code generated during compilation. bin.d     : Directory where the main executable named *calendar* is saved. dat.d     : Directory saving notes written by the user in form of text files.
     year.txt  : File where last viewed year is saved.
 Default year at startup of *calendar* is this particular year.